What is Fake News?

 Many people wrongly assume that they are too smart or clever to fall for fake news, but this is simply not the case.
 Most of us are actually terrible at identifying fake news.
 Why?
 One reason is because we were taught to read vertically and use checklists.

 What we should be doing is something professional fact-checkers do: read laterally.
 Watch the video below from the Civic Online Reasoning curriculum created by Stanford University to find out more.

 Why Are We Susceptible?

 There are many reasons why we are susceptible to fake news stories.
 Humans tend to respond emotionally to fake news headlines that are written in such a way to illicit a strong reaction from us.
 We might want it to be true because it validates our beliefs.
-Social media and the Internet makes it very easy to click and share something we see.
+Social media and the internet makes it very easy to click and share something we see.
 Sometimes we might be too lazy or impatient to take the time to verify a story, or we might be inundated with so much information that it is difficult to find the flowers for the weeds.
 Sometimes, we might share something that was sent to us by someone we trust.
-When you are tempted to believe something online or want to share it, stop and take a moment and ask yourself if you can be certain it is true, if you can't, don't share it and don't necessarily believe it.
+When you are tempted to believe something online or want to share it, stop and take a moment and ask yourself if you can be certain it is true.
+If you can't be certain, don't share it and don't necessarily believe it.

-How Fake News Goes Viral: A Case Study: this is a very interesting story of how someone innocently assumed something based on what they saw without verifying the facts.
+This is a very interesting story of how someone innocently assumed something based on what they saw without verifying the facts.
 With only 40 Twitter followers, the person probably had no idea the impact they could have.
-Even after "correcting" their mistake, the story had spread like a wildfire beyond the point of control.
+Even after "correcting" their mistake, the story had spread like wildfire beyond the point of control.

 Skills to Identify Fake News